-- GPIO0 cannot be used if the SYNC function is in use. - The SPI Debug Interface functionality is shared with some of the GPIO pins.
-See Section 2.2.12 "SPI Debug Interface" for more details on the SPI Debug Interface and how to handle these pins if they are totally unused.
+- GPIO0 cannot be used if the SYNC function is in use. - PWM functionality is shared with some of the GPIO pins.
+If the PWM functionality is in use, these GPIO pins cannot be used. - The Hardware Debug Interface functionality is shared with some of the GPIO pins.
+See Section 2.2.12 "Hardware Debug Interface" for more details on the Hardware Debug Interface and how to handle these pins if they are totally unused.